krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/button-press-topdown-1.py.md

 # button-press-topdown: push the button down from above
-# def button_press_topdown(robot):
+def button_press_topdown(robot):
     # Steps:
-    #  1. Line up the gripper as viewed from above
+    #  1. Put gripper above the button
-    #  2. Push down on the button from the top
+    #  2. Push gripper straight down on the button

-    # Because this is "topdown", we just need to line up the gripper from above.
+    # First, put the gripper above the button.
-    # Line up the robot's gripper from above.
+    if check("the robot's gripper is not above button"): robot.put("gripper above button")

-    if check("the robot's gripper is not vertically aligned with button"): robot.put("gripper above button")
+    # If the gripper is aligned with the button but not near it, move the gripper
-    # Now that the gripper is lined up, just push down on the button.
+    # down to the button to press it.
-    if check("the robot's gripper is vertically aligned with button"): robot.push("down on button")
+    if check("the robot's gripper is vertically aligned with button and the robot's gripper is not near button"): robot.push("gripper straight down on button")